 The Evidence Is All Around You

-Although I can’t prove it, I suspect the majority of manufacturers ultimately decide that a little deception is worth it if it means they can hold back those dreaded price increases.
+Of course, manufacturers know that a little deception is worth it if it means they can hold back those dreaded price increases.

 On the other hand, choosy mothers will be pleased to know that Jif peanut butter still comes in the traditional 18 oz. jar.

-To be sure, inflation is getting so bad now that I see even TP isn’t immune from package downsizing.
-In their own study of shrinking package sizes, Consumer Reports found that a roll of Scott toilet paper … excuse me, toilet tissue has 9 percent less paper on a roll than it used to.
+Heck, even TP isn’t immune from the downsizing epidemic.
+In their own study of shrinking package sizes, Consumer Reports discovered that a roll of Scott toilet paper — excuse me, toilet tissue — has 9 percent less paper on a roll than it used to.

 Photo Credit: jcoterhals